Port of Corpus Christi: Environmental

-The Port of Corpus Christi was the first port in Texas to achieve Green Marine certification in November 2016.
-It has since worked to maintain and expand its Green Marine certification at increasing levels annually, obtaining Level 5 in four different program areas, a Level 4 in two program areas, and a Level 3 in two program areas in 2021.
-It is pursuing Level 5 for eight of ten program areas by the year 2023.
+The Corpus Christi Port received Green Marine certification in 2016 and then advanced to Level 5 in all applicable program areas by 2023.
+In 2020, the port received a $471,324 grant from the U.S. Environmental Protection Agency (EPA) to implement a trash skimming program aimed at reducing waterborne trash.
+Additionally, in 2024, the EPA granted the port $105 million under the Clean Ports Program for zero-emission equipment and infrastructure initiatives.

 The Port of Corpus Christi has voluntarily purchased electricity from 100% renewable sources since 2017 and has also been an Environmental Protection Agency Green Power Partner since 2021.

 Since 2006, the Port of Corpus Christi has recycled a variety of materials, including: 1,266,122 pounds of paper, cardboard, and metal; 65,319 gallons of used oil and anti-freeze; and 18,188 electronic components and light bulbs.

 The Port of Corpus Christi has been a strong supporter during the conversion of the Coastal Bend Air Quality Partnership (CBAQP) by contributing $270,000 over the next three years ($90,000 annually) in addition to other in-kind services like legal and office space.
 The Port of Corpus Christi also provided technical assistance with developing and implementing the CBAQP Strategic Plan, which includes development of an action plan to maintain and improve air quality in the region.

 Other contributions by the Port of Corpus Christi include contributing $125,000 annually to the Texas A&M-Pollution Prevention Partnership for operation of the AutoCheck Program and other related outreach; contributing $165,000 annually to the Coastal Bend Bays and Estuaries Program for implementation of the Bays Plan; and undertaking an effort in partnership with Ducks Unlimited to identify, prioritize, permit and design beneficial reuse opportunities for dredge material.